StefaNikolic / E+ / Getty Images

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Credit cards are excellent tools that can help you make safe and easy transactions, and student cards are designed specifically for getting started.
-Many come with sweet perks and rewards programs too.
-So if you handle them the right way, they can put money in your pocket.
+Credit cards can be excellent tools to help you make safe and easy transactions, and if you’re in college or a higher education program, student cards are designed to help you get started.
+And, while these cards are geared toward students specifically, they can still come with sweet perks and rewards programs.
+So, when handled the right way, a student card with rewards and perks can put money in your pocket.

-Remember, though, that you are borrowing money with every charge you make, and the way you manage the card will be graded.
+If you open one of these cards, though, it’s important to remember that you are borrowing money with every charge you make, and the way you manage the card will be tracked, or graded, on your credit report.
 The card issuer will regularly send your account’s activity to the three national credit bureaus, and that data will be turned into credit scores.

 As a college student and first-time cardholder, you have the perfect opportunity to create a credit history worthy of an A. Here’s how.